timvisee/barbapappa/docs/transactionsSpec.md

 Transactions with mutations to multiple bars are possible if their bar specific money sums are all equal zero.

+### Mutation dependency
+A mutation may depend on another mutation.
+The mutation that depends will wait until the dependent mutation has been successfully processed.

+### Mutation mutability
+The properties of a mutation may be changed, when it's in the `pending` or `processing` state.
+In any different state, the mutation is frozen.

+### Mutation model
+- `id`: index
+- `transaction_id`: reference to a owning transaction
+- `type`: type of mutation
+    - 1: magic mutation
+    - 2: wallet mutation
+    - 3: product mutation
+    - 4: payment mutation
+- `money`: money this mutation processed
+- `currency`: reference to a currency
+- `state`: mutation processing state
+    - 1: `pending`: waiting on the system or on a dependency for processing
+    - 2: `processing`: waiting on the mutation to complete
+    - 3: `success`: mutation successfully applied
+    - 4: `failed`: mutation failed
+- `depend_on`: optional reference to mutation which must complete first
+- `created_at`: time this mutation was created at
+- `updated_at`: time this mutation was last updated at

 ### Mutation types
 There are various types of mutations that are attached to a transaction.
 One mutation might modify the balance in a wallet,